fyhertz/libstreaming/README.md

 **libstreaming** is an API that allows you, with only a few lines of code, to stream the camera and/or microphone of an android powered device using RTP over UDP.

 * Android 4.0 or more recent is required.
-* Supported encoders includes H.264, H.263, AAC and AMR.
+* Supported encoders include H.264, H.263, AAC and AMR.

 The first step you will need to achieve to start a streaming session to some peer is called 'signaling'.
 During this step you will contact the receiver and send a description of the incomming streams.
 You have three ways to do that with libstreaming.